Annual General Meeting and International Conference

 This on-location-only session is open to all GYA AGM & Conference attendees and will be particularly valuable for EMCRs with experience engaging with policy or curiosity about doing so.

-Participation by registration only: Find a detailed workshop description and registration link here.
+Participation by registration only: Find a detailed workshop description and registration link for IN-PERSON participation here

 16:30 – 18:30